For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Healthy weekly meal prep

-Seven different recipes for breakfast, lunch, dinner PLUS snacks might seem like a lot at first glance.
-But the good news is: we've come up with 28 different recipes so you aren't eating porridge day in and day out.
-The prices listed* are how much one recipe costs for one person per portion.
+Seven different recipes for breakfast, lunch, dinner and snacks might seem like a lot at first glance.
+However, we've come up with 28 different recipes for this student meal plan so you aren't eating porridge day in and day out.
+The prices listed* are roughly how much one recipe costs for one person per portion.

 Feel free to pick and mix if some look more tempting than others!